MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Production/how-to-create-work-center-calendars.md

     Tuesday 07:00 15:00 1
     Tuesday 15:00 23:00 2

-     Any week days that you do not define in the shop calendar, such as Saturday and Sunday, are considered non\-working days and will have zero available capacity in a work center calendar.
+     Any week days that you do not define in the shop calendar, such as Saturday and Sunday, are considered non-working days and will have zero available capacity in a work center calendar.

      When all the working days of a week are defined, you can close the **Shop Calendar Working Days** window and proceed to enter holidays.